th507/koa-adapter/README.md

 Never have to worry about Koa's middleware compatibility.

-Koa Adapter enables you to use 1.0 middlewares in [Koa] 2.0+.
+Koa-adapter enables you to use 1.0 middlewares in [Koa] 2.0+.

 # Installation